 Sachertorte is a type of chocolate cake originating from 1832 in Vienna, Austria.
 It is one of the most famous Viennese specialties, and my favorite chocolate cake.
 It consists of two layers of chocolate cake, an apricot filling, and coated in chocolate icing.

 Although the original recipe does not contain marzipan, some variations do.
-I chose to include marzipan in the filling, replace the chocolate icing with melted chocolate, and use oat flour instead of regular four, making the cake gluten free.
+I chose to include marzipan in the filling of this recipe.
+Additionally, I also replaced the chocolate icing with melted chocolate, and used oat flour instead of regular four.

 Note: Oats are naturally gluten free, however, sometimes they can get contaminated during processing or packaging.
 If you cannot tolerate gluten, I recommend you buy oats and oat flour that are certified gluten free.

 Regardless if you follow a gluten free diet or not, I would still recommend using oat flour for making this recipe.
 I find that it makes the cake more fudgy since it lacks gluten and does not rise the way regular flour does.

 To keep both tiers symmetrical, I opted to bake two cakes and stack them on top of each other.
 If you are short on time or you don’t have two cake pans, you could bake one larger cake and cut it in half.
 Keep in mind that baking time will vary.
 Before removing the cake from the oven, poke it with a toothpick to see if it is fully baked.